Vegan Blueberry Muffin Bagels

 Enjoy the best of both worlds with these Vegan Blueberry Muffin Bagels!
 This easy, no-yeast recipe creates a wonderfully soft and chewy bagel with a tender crumb, bursting with juicy blueberries.
 They taste just like a blueberry muffin in bagel form, perfect for a quick breakfast or a satisfying brunch.

 This easy bagel, blueberry recipe comes together in about 45 minutes and serves 6.
 It's perfect for year-round cooking, weeknight dinners, meal prep, and anyone exploring a more plant-forward kitchen.
-Every step is tested and the ingredients are easy to find — no fancy substitutes, no animal products, just bold vegan flavor.
+If you love this style of cooking, you'll also want to try our creamy vegan no-bake blueberry cheesecake next.

 Prep